 The ubiquitousness of social media has enabled consumer discussions to spread and evolve, adding a new channel of valuable insights for brands.
 With millions of discussions happening across social media networks in real time, the potential of listening to your consumers on social media cannot be understated.

 Detecting and analyzing consumer insights from social media enables marketers to better understand what consumers want.
 Analysis of behavioral data, for example, surfaces new or unmet needs and preferences, which can be further comprehended through analyzing social conversations.

-A social insight is defined as a consumer insight from social networks such as Facebook, Twitter, or Instagram.
-Social insights are obtained by observing and analyzing social conversations about a brand, product, or even an unmet need or problem.
+A social media insight is defined as a consumer insight from social networks such as Facebook, Twitter, or Instagram.
+Social media insights are obtained by observing and analyzing social conversations about a brand, product, or even an unmet need or problem.

 Detecting and analyzing consumer insights from social media enables marketers to better tackle these issues.
 Analysis of behavioral data, for example, surfaces new needs and preferences which can be further detected through analyzing social conversations.

 The analysis of consumer insights is, of course, one of the many possible uses of social media intelligence.

 Consumer insights are ever present not only in structured platforms like review sites and forums, but also throughout social media networks.
 Therefore it is necessary to analyze online discussions across multiple sites, social media, as well as through data gathered from search engine keyword trends associated with your brand and products, to get a more well-rounded understanding of your customers’ attitudes and perceptions.